Perennial Hill, LLC

 No Plastic Mulch

-In our effort to avoid any single-use plastics, we do not use plastic mulch and instead rely on hand weeding and natural mulches sourced onsite, as well as OMRI approved paper mulch, which can be safely incorporated into the soil or composted at the end of the season.
+In our effort to avoid any single-use plastics and prevent micro-plastics from ending up in our soil, we do not use plastic mulch.
+Instead, we rely on hand weeding during the growing season and natural mulches sourced onsite.
 When it comes to plastic pots, frost blankets, and other plastic used on the property – we try to invest in quality products that can be reused for many seasons.

 Forage for Wildlife